Richard Hodges (American politician): Obergefell v. Hodges

 Hodges took up his position as director of the Ohio Department of Health on August 11, 2014, under an appointment by Ohio governor John Kasich.
 In his capacity as the Director of the Ohio Department of Public Health, Hodges was the lead-named respondent in the 2015 United States Supreme Court case Obergefell v.
 Hodges.
 The Supreme Court ruled against him, resulting in same-sex marriage being legalized in all 50 states.
 In 2017, Hodges resigned.
 Subsequently, he has expressed support for marriage equality—he attended a same-sex wedding just a few days after the decision—and has maintained a friendship with Jim Obergefell, the lead plaintiff in the case.
 The two former opponents have made public appearances together.
 After leaving government, Hodges became Executive in Residence and Visiting Professor at Ohio University.

+Personal life

+Marriage

+Hodges is married to his wife, Susan Hodges, and they have two children.

+Friendship with Obergefell

+After resigning his post in 2017, he became an outspoken supporter of LGBT rights and has become friends with his legal opponent, Jim Obergefell.